1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     - Check the gear wheels of the motors which are driving the belts.
 Are they also looking ok?
 Did they become loose on the motor shaft somehow?

 ### V Slot Wheels Position
 The wheels are leading the bed onto the aluminum profile in the middle.
-They run in the V-slot of the profile and therefore they should sit in a good position.
-Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.
+They are mounted onto a Y-shaped metal plate which again is mounted onto the aluminum profile.
+The wheels run in the V-slot of the profile and therefore they should sit in a good position.
 You can adjust the roller tension by turning the eccentric nut which moves the wheels either towards or away from the aluminum profile.
 Not all of the wheels have eccentric nuts though as the following pictures show.

 ![](../assets/images/x-axis_left-side-nut_web.jpg)

 ![](../assets/images/x-axis_knob_nut_web.jpg)

+??? tip "Adjusting the Position of the V-Slot Wheels"

+    - The wheels shouldn't sit too tight in the V-slot but also not too loose.
+They should touch the aluminum profile and sit in there pretty tight, but they should be able to roll and move freely - so they shouldn't sit too tight though (sorry, it's kinda hard to explain).
+On the other hand, they also shouldn't be too loose or far away from the profile which would lead to instability.
+    - If you need to adjust the position of the wheels using the eccentric nuts, you might encouter the problem that e.g. the inner wheel and the lower wheel on the outside may sit in the v-slot really nice, but that the third wheel (the upper one on the outside in this example) isn't even touching the aluminum and can be spinned in the air.
+Whatever you'll try with the eccentric nut of the wheel of the inside (because there's only this one), you won't be able to achieve that all of the three wheels touch the aluminum and sit in the slot like they should.
+    So - what to do?
+    Well, there's a trick: you have to loosen the two hexagon socket screws which are holding the Y-shaped metal plate (where the wheels are mounted onto) against the aluminum frame of the x-axis gantry.
+Dont take them out (!), just loosen them a bit.
+Then you can adjust the position of the wheels by using the eccentric nut again becuase now the metal plate can move a bit and adjust it's position towards the aluminum frame of the x-axis gantry.
+It's even better to drive up the x-axis gantry all the way to the top first and secure it with some zipties or velcros.
+Then lower the gantry again until the weight is held by the zipties (make sure the distance between the x-axis and the upper plastic x-frame is pretty much the same though, so that the gantry is horizontally leveled).
+By doing so you'll take off the weight from the wheels and it'll be easier to adjust their position.

 ??? example "V-Slot Wheels Maintenance"